echos-echo/neko-bot/README.md

 # neko-bot
 A bot made for use on Discord to recommend a random manga on command

-This bot specifically is made for use on my personal discord server to randomly recommend BL manga/manhwa to readers but can otherwise be used in any other sort of "randomized recommendation" fashion.
+This bot specifically is made for use on my personal discord server to randomly recommend manga/manhwa to readers but can otherwise be used in any other sort of "randomized recommendation" fashion.

 Files not included: